padhupradheep/mobile_robot_navigation/README.md

 Now bringup the visualizer in a seperate terminal

 #### rviz
-change the global frame to /map and add the map from the add option available in the visualizer
+change the topic of global frame to /map and add the map from the add option available in the visualizer

 Now run the node that was developed